KarlComSe/html-structures-for-sql-with-php/README.md

 To run the code, follow these steps:

 1. Create a SQLite database called example.db.
-2. Import the example.sql file into the database.
+2. Import the scehma.sql and example.sql file into the database.
 3. Open the index.php file in a web browser.

 You should see a page that displays the database results in a table, a list, a form, and a grid layout.